 Transport and infrastructure can be studied from a wide range of perspectives.
-EJTIR is particularly interested in papers that adopt a social science-perspective, with a special interest in the behavioral, organizational, economic, and/or public policy dimensions of transportation and infrastructure planning.
+EJTIR takes a special interest in the behavioral, organizational, economic, and/or public policy dimensions of the planning and operations of transport systems.
 We are interested in theory, models and methods, as well as novel empirical work; and we consider all modes of transport.
-EJTIR is less well suited for the reviewing and publication of papers written from either an engineering, business management or decision-sciences (OR) perspective.
-To give some examples: papers discussing topics such as transit timetable- or supply chain-optimization, traffic flow theory (especially highly technical contributions), optimal asphalt mixtures, vehicle routing problems, technical requirements for vehicle-to-vehicle communication, internal company logistics, or new business models for the automotive industry may be better suited for other journals than ours.
+Examples of topics that fall outside the scope of EJTIR include papers discussing topics such as supply chain-optimization, traffic flow theory (especially highly technical contributions), optimal asphalt mixtures, vehicle routing problems, technical requirements for vehicle-to-vehicle communication, internal company logistics, or machine learning tecniques for traffic predictions may be better suited for other journals than ours.

 In addition, current transport problems often require that they are viewed from different perspectives.
 Therefore, EJTIR strongly supports special issues.
 Our ambition is to publish two special issues each year.
 We strongly encourage prospective guest editors to contact us with their ideas.